 The Oberon facility forms part of the larger timber product related precinct on the northern outskirts of Oberon, NSW.
-Borg Group Pty Ltd (hereby referred to as Borgs) have a variety of landholdings in the area, which provide support to the overall production activities on the site.
-The proposed development intends to make a number of operational changes to the existing Woodchem building on site.
+Borg Group (hereby referred to as Borg) have a variety of landholdings in the area, which provide support to the overall production activities on the site.
+The proposed development intends to allow the replacement of the existing steam boilers with a Gas Fired Co-Generation Plant.